 For the ultimate pumpkin picking experience, head to Sand Springs just west of Tulsa.
 Plan to stop at the Sand Springs Pumpkin Patch for a variety of gourds, inflatables for the kids and seasonal movies on Saturdays.
 Sand Springs is also home to Pleasant Valley Farms, which hosts one of the biggest pumpkin patches in the state.
 With over 90 varieties of pumpkins, a petting zoo and a ten-acre corn maze, it’s no wonder the Pleasant Valley Farms Winter Squash & Pumpkin Festival is a hit with families each October.

-Sand Springs also tips its hat to Halloween during the annual Boo on Broadway event.
+Sand Springs also tips its hat to Halloween during the annual Boo at Case Park event.
 Enter your costumed pup in the pet costume contest or build your own box for the festival’s famous coffin races.
 Of course, there will be plenty of sweet treats, so dress the family up in their costumes and hit Main Street for this fun and festive event.

 For more information: Sand Springs Area Chamber of Commerce

 Located just north of Oklahoma City, the town of Edmond attracts visitors during autumn with a full festival roster.
-If you’re looking for a traditional harvest celebration, head to downtown Edmond’s Old-Fashioned Fall Festival and the Edmond Farmers Market for fresh produce, fun and seasonal games.
+Visitors will find fresh produce, fun and seasonal games at the Edmond Farmers Market.
 Fall also provides perfect weather for Edmond’s monthly street festival, Heard on Hurd, where the live music and food trucks can’t be beat.

 There are also plenty of ways to celebrate Halloween in Edmond.
+Storybook Forest transforms paths around Lake Arcadia into a magical wonderland full of fairy tale characters and trick or treating for young children.
 If you prefer celebrating Halloween with a live soundtrack, the Macabret: A Spooktacular Halloween Revue at the UCO Jazz Lab puts a creepy twist on pop classics.
 In addition, the Edmond Historic Ghost Tours sends a tingle up the spine of those wanting to get in touch with Edmond’s history during a frightening tour of the downtown area.

 Southeastern Oklahoma is the quintessential place to see autumn in Oklahoma at its absolute best.
 From the Talihina Fall Foliage Festival to the Beavers Bend Folk Festival & Craft Show at Beavers Bend State Park, this area has some of the greatest fall festivals in the state surrounded by beautiful displays of color-changing trees.
 Since this is bigfoot country, no fall trip would be complete without a stop at the Honobia Bigfoot Festival, a can’t-miss event for Sasquatch enthusiasts and storytellers.